microsoft/everyonecancode/README.md

 > [!IMPORTANT]
 > The Python Programming Tack can be found [here](https://github.com/microsoft/everyonecancode-us).

-# Everyon can Code! – Light Your Fire for Coding
+# Everyone can Code! – Light Your Fire for Coding

 ![FemaleTechGenLogo](./img/BannerEveryoneCanCode.png)